FastGitORG/document/en-us/guide.md

 FastGit also supplies basic supports for the common GitHub Web operations.
 You can directly access nodes with Web supports.

-Due to the safety concerns, we banned things which are sensitive, like `Cookie` and `Session` .
+Due to the safety concerns, we banned sensitive things, like `Cookie` and `Session` .
 That means you are not able to do sensitive operations such as signing in GitHub via FastGit.

-## Download Releases or Source Code Archive
+## Download Releases or Source Code Archives

-For common `clone` and `push` operations, FastGit already have provided perfect support.
-We can use the command below to download releases & source code archive.
+For common `clone` and `push` operations, FastGit already has provided perfect support.
+We can use the command below to download releases & source code archives.

 ```bash
 # Release